 With a self-hosted install, you will need to maintain updates for your site WordPress core, theme updates, and plugin updates.
 Some themes and plugins require subscriptions to keep up to date and it is vital to always use updates.
 Sites without updates are where many hacks come from.
 WordPress in general can be extremely secure, but it is up to the end user to ensure passwords are strong and changed regularly, and that everything is always up to date.
 We perform most of this maintenance for our clients.
 Some hosts also aren’t very good.
 Cheap hosting is available for less than $5/mo, but you do get what you pay for.
 Many can fall into the trap of using these hosts for their WordPress installs and come out with insecure sites, poor performance and satisfaction with their entire site.

 We always recommend the flexibility and portability of using our own self-hosted installation of WordPress.
 This allows us ultimate freedom to make anything happen for our clients, and allows the sites to be hosted by us.
 The sheer amount of themes, plugins, and developers around the globe who can work on self-installations of WordPress makes it an attractive option for any business or personal site.
 We strongly recommend this over the .com version of the site and over any other drag and drop builder.
 There are also more SEO tools that can be better utilized with the self-hosted installation, but we will save that for another blog!

 Want to get started with a self-hosted WordPress installation?
 Get your hosting through us or go with our favorite hosting company, SiteGround.
 We have used several companies over the years and we have a lot of our client sites using their services.
-Go ahead and use this link to get a discount, up to 70% off regular price, starting at just $3.95/mo.
+Go ahead and use this link to get a 63% discount on their high-quality hosting, starting at just $6.99/mo.

 Their setup wizard will automatically install WordPress and get you going within minutes.